 One of the tricks to making wood effect tiling look natural is the clever use of grouting.
 Choose coloured grouting that’s the closest match to the darkest shade used on the tile itself.
 This will fool the eye into seeing the grouting as shadows rather than giving away that you’re using porcelain!

 Wood effect tiles give a room a very warm and cosy feeling.
 They can be used to create a log cabin effect in any room, or wood effect areas outside for your patio or garden.
-You can even use them in wet rooms, which would definitely be unsuitable for real wood!
-Wood effect tiles are practical, stylish and long lasting and that’s why they’re so popular.
+You can even use them in wet rooms, which would definitely be unsuitable for real wood.
+They are also practical, stylish and long lasting and that’s why they’re so popular.